Skip to Main Content

 Arkansas first-time homebuyer programs

-ADFA Move-Up Program
+ADFA Move-Up Loan Program

-Arkansas down payment assistance
+Arkansas down payment assistance and grants

 ADFA Down Payment Assistance (DPA)

-Other Arkansas homebuyer assistance programs
+City-specific homebuyer assistance programs

 Little Rock Down Payment Assistance Program

 The City of Little Rock has a down payment assistance program that offers up to 6 percent of the purchase price, not to exceed $10,000, to low- and moderate-income first-time homebuyers.
 The loan is forgiven over five years.
-You’ll need to get your mortgage through a lender that has a physical presence in the state of Arkansas, however.

 Jonesboro Homeownership Assistance Program

-The Jonesboro Homeownership Assistance program is designed to help low- to moderate-income first-time homebuyers purchase homes within the city limits of Jonesboro.
-Through the program, applicants can receive a grant to help with their down payment and closing costs.
-Once approved, the funds are paid directly to the applicant’s title company.The home purchased must meet HUD Housing Quality Standards, and the household must meet the federal income guidelines.
-Applicants must complete a HUD-approved homebuyer education course, as well.
+The Jonesboro Homeownership Assistance program is designed to help very low- to moderate-income first-time homebuyers purchase homes within the city limits of Jonesboro.
+Through the program, you can receive up to $5,000 to help with your down payment and closing costs.
+It comes in the form of a three-year forgivable lien — so after you’ve owned and occupied the home for three years, you won’t have to repay the funds.

 Other Arkansas first-time homebuyer loans

 As you shop for an affordable mortgage, be sure to check out national loan programs that might be a good fit for your finances.
-You can use them in conjunction with an AFDA program or on your own.
+You can use them in conjunction with an ADFA program or on your own.

 FHA Loan